pneff/wsgiservice/docs/tutorial.rst

         print "Running on port 8001"
         make_server('', 8001, app).serve_forever()

 This uses the wsgiref simple server which comes with Python.
 For production you'll probably want to use a different server.
-But for now you can now run the resulting file and on port 8001 you'll have a simple document server available.
+But for now you can run the resulting file and on port 8001 you'll have a simple document server available.